 - Does not come with power bank

 Even if you aren’t new to solar energy products, it can still be difficult to know the best solar phone charger for you.
-Picking the perfect solar charger will depend on finding the right one for your needs.
+Researching different solar companies and choosing the perfect solar charger will depend on finding the right one for your needs.
 When beginning your search, there are a few things you need to consider, such as, what will your main use of the solar charger be?

 When looking to charge smaller devices like a phone or GPS, a smaller solar panel with lower specs should do the trick.
 However, if you plan to charge electronics that use more power or multiple devices at once, you will want a solar charger with higher power output.